 |easyJet||The airline has waived all change fees up to 14 days before departure.
 Any cancelled flights can be refunded or switched for a voucher valid until summer 2021.|

 |Ryanair||The airline has dropped its flight change fees for new bookings until 21 March 2021.|

-Knowing how to plan travel in 2021 may take a bit more time and care, but if everything pans out, it’ll be well worth the effort once it’s possible again.
+Knowing how to plan travel in 2021 will take a bit more time and care, but it’ll be well worth the effort once it’s possible again.

 Setting up a travel plan has a few key factors.
 Working out a budget is a good starting point.
 From there you’ll want to look at destinations, flights, hotels, dates and tours.
 Travel insurance is a must these days.
 Thankfully, most planning can be done online with Skyscanner’s handy search tools.

 Currently, the UK is under lockdown and there are travel bans in place between the UK and many countries worldwide.
 These are due to lift in mid-February, earliest, but the next few weeks are critical for quashing local coronavirus infections and rolling out the vaccine.

 The idea of a travel bubble is a reciprocal agreement between two or more countries that would see citizens be allowed to freely travel within the bubble without the need for quarantining.
 Residents of other countries entering the bubble will still need to quarantine as usual.

 - Coronavirus Travel Advice: Stay up-to-date with the latest government advice and airline information.

 - Coronavirus travel questions: Your COVID-19 queries answered: We answer the questions you’ve been asking about travel during COVID.